cosmic-lang/cosmic/docs/basics.md

 std.testing.assert(result.quo == 2)

 # Anytype infers the function type at compile time where called, think templates
+# If multiple args, they are treated as a tuple
 # Must be the final argument
 const variadic = (args: anytype) {
   let size = @len(args)